 Of particular relevance to students is Article 4 section 4 pt. d of this act, which mandates equal access and conditions for the enjoyment of education and higher studies.
-The obligation to ensure equal treatment at the same time means a prohibition of any form of discrimination against students, either directly or indirectly.
+The obligation to ensure equal treatment at the same time means a prohibition of any form of discrimination against Data relating to students, either directly or indirectly.